Delaware RN to MSN Programs

 RN to MSN Salary Comparison

 An MSN-educated registered nurse has the ability to obtain rewarding employment in a variety of healthcare settings, most of which tend to pay very well.
-For example, a clinical nurse specialist (a job which requires an MSN degree) in Dover, DE, earns an annual base salary of $103,637.
-A general registered nurse in the same city can expect to earn an average salary of $55,000 per year.
+For example, a clinical nurse specialist (a job which requires an MSN degree) in Dover, DE, earns an annual base salary of about $112,000.
+A general registered nurse in the same city can expect to earn an average salary of about $55,000 per year.
 For many, this increased salary offsets the cost of the advanced education.